romits800/reading/automatic_invariant_generation/gupta_invgen_2009.md

 ## Tool
 The tool is only available as binary and takes as input the transition system.
-For generating the transition system from a function in C, they provide a tool performing AI that finally generates the transition system that is the input to **InvGen**
+For generating the transition system from a function in C, they provide a tool performing AI that finally generates the transition system that is the input to **InvGen**.